SebastianUA/terraform/heroku/examples/heroku_team/README.md

-# Work with AWS HEROKU_TEAM via terraform
+# Work with HEROKU_TEAM via terraform

 A terraform module for making HEROKU_TEAM.